-If you’ve not ever played Don’t Eat Tommy Smartie, here are the instructions:
+If you’ve never played Don’t Eat Tommy Smartie, here are the instructions:

 * Seat a group of children in a circle on the floor (it feels more exciting than sitting at a table).
 Decide who is going to be Child A and Child B. They desperately want to be Child A.